-A revolving line of credit is an open-ended loan which gives you access to a specific amount of cash as needed up to the credit limit.
-Although they are similar to credit cards, they differ because they’re secured by business assets.
+A revolving line of credit is an open-ended loan that gives you access to a specific amount of cash as needed up to the credit limit.
+Although they’re similar to credit cards, they differ because they’re secured by business assets.
 In addition, they often have a lower interest rate than credit cards, and the funds can be transferred to your checking account without fees.

 Revolving lines of credit are ideal for seasonal businesses or companies that experience sales fluctuations.
 If your business has a high and low sales seasons or has a gap between completed work and payment, you may find that a revolving line of credit helps create a bridge.
 For example, if your business receives a large order and you need to buy inventory in order to complete it, a revolving line of credit can be an ideal way to purchase that inventory.

 One of the advantages of having a revolving line of credit is that the funds are available whenever you need them.
-You don’t need to go through an approval process to get a critical injection of cash; you’ll simply borrow from your existing line.
+Therefore, you don’t need to go through an approval process to get a critical injection of cash.
+Instead, you’ll simply borrow from your existing line as needed.

 If you think that you’ll require additional financing, plan ahead and apply for a revolving line of credit.
-Even if you don’t need it right away, you’ll have peace of mind knowing that you have access to these funds.
+Even if you don’t need it immediately, you’ll have peace of mind knowing that you have access to these funds.

 Some revolving lines of credit can be asset secured in order to help lower interest rates.
 Unlike credit cards, which aren’t secured, revolving lines of credit can be secured based on inventory, equipment, real estate, and other valuable assets.

-Typically, They Have Higher Interest Rates than Traditional Loans
+1. They Have Higher Interest Rates than Traditional Installment Loans

-Since revolving lines of credit are flexible, they inherently carry more risk for lenders, which can result in a higher interest rate than a traditional loan.
-For this reason, a business loan is more favorable if you plan on spending your financing on large purchases.
+Since revolving lines of credit are flexible, they inherently carry more risk for lenders.
+Due to this, they often come with higher interest rates than a traditional loan.
+For this reason, a business loan is more favorable if you plan on using your financing to afford large purchases.

 Many revolving lines of credit carry commitment fees, which are due to the lender regardless of if you have an existing balance.
-With these fees, you are securing the option to use the funds in the future.
-Since numerous other financing options don’t typically carry commitment fees, it may make more sense to apply for a different type of loan.
+With these fees, you’re securing the option to use the funds in the future.
+Since many other financing options don’t typically carry commitment fees, it may make more sense to apply for a different type of loan.

 Since revolving lines of credit are usually more fluid, the approved loan amount is typically much lower than a traditional loan.
 If you need a substantial amount of financing, you’ll likely be better off applying for a traditional small business loan.